 - Person centres planning meetings

-All parents are encouraged to sign up to our parent mail and text messaging so we can send you regular and updated information about school news, events in school or information related to adverse weather.
+All parents are encouraged to sign up to WeDuc so that we can send you regular and updated information about school news, events in school or information related to adverse weather.
+It allows all parents to track the events of their child’s school day when items have been posted.

 We believe that children thrive when they understand the expectation of them and their routines.
 They make the most progress when we plan together and use similar strategies and resources both at home and at school.
 Children need to recognise the close bond that exists between the school and the home.